PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 07:19:38
+Last updated: 2024-04-07 07:21:22
-Random Quote: I can't tell the difference between my waking life and dreams. - Arthur Harrow
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson